beckettkev/Goldfish/README.md

         title: 'People Finder',
         // change the menu look and feel
         menu: 'alternate-tabs',
-        // pull back some extra custom properties so we can extend the layouts
+        // pull back some extra custom properties so we can extend the layouts (see the RegisterLayouts code below)
         properties: 'Interests,Colleagues,PastProjects,Responsibilities',
         // hookup custom termsets to the tag suggest search
         termsets: [